 2. 2nd Degree BS in Nursing for those with a bachelor's degree in another field who wish to make a career change.
 The curriculum, acknowledging the education, career and life experiences of the individual requires fewer pre-requisites for the nursing courses than the basic baccalaureate nursing program of study.
 Students may complete the second bachelor's degree in three semesters of full-time study.

 3. RN to BS for Registered Nurses (RNs) for those who already hold a resident state or compact state license as a RN.
 The students typically have a previous Associates Degree or Diploma Degree in Nursing, and may or may not hold a Bachelor's Degree in a non-nursing field.
 Depending on the individual's academic coursework, the RN to BS may be completed in two years of part-time study.

-SU nursing graduates have the highest 3 year average NCLEX-RN pass rate in Maryland for baccalaureate programs at 94.56% (2009 - present).
+SU nursing graduates have one of the highest 5-year average NCLEX-RN pass rates in Maryland for baccalaureate programs at 92.28% (2009 - present).
 Our recent accreditation by the Commission on Collegiate Nursing Education (CCNE) for the maximum period is further validation of the quality of our curriculum, faculty and resources.

 Our faculty engage in research and clinical practice publishing their work in such esteemed journals as Journal of Nursing Education, Nurse Educator, and Journal of Professional Nursing and practicing at area hospitals and clinics.
 They also lend their expertise to national and regional health organizations and advisory boards.